-2CNRM, Université de Toulouse, Météo-France, CNRS, Toulouse, France ric Kalman filter (PKF).
-With this approximation, the dynamics of the covariances is replaced by the dynamics of the parameters.
+2CNRM, Université de Toulouse, Météo-France, CNRS, Toulouse, France namics of the covariances is replaced by the dynamics of the parameters.
 For instance, when considering the class of covariance matrices parametrized by the variance field and the local anisotropic tensors (VLATcov), the evolution of the matrices is deduced from the evolution of the variance and the local anisotropic tensors (Cohn, 1993; Pannekoucke, 2020).
 This approach relies on the partial differential equations encountered in geosciences that are often nonlinear.